hybridgroup/mechanoid-examples/filestore/README.md

 You do not yet have any WASM files in the Flash storage.
 Let's put one on the device using the `save` command.

-The easiest way to do this is the `savefile.sh` script.
+The easiest way to do this is the included `savefile` program.
 Press `CTRL-C` to return to your shell, then run the following command (substitute the correct port name for `/dev/ttyACM0` as needed):

 ```
 cd ./filestore